 Note also that while you can use automated tests to scan for network system vulnerabilities, a more thorough process runs manual tests with live technicians, as well.

-It is at this point, a network penetration test tool like Metasploit framework gains critical information about security vulnerabilities on a target system.
+It is at this point, a network penetration test tool like the Metasploit framework gains critical information about security vulnerabilities on a target system.
 It generally finds all the loopholes and security flaws on a target with a very low percentage of false positives.